datragingscholar/datragingscholar.github.io/_posts/2014-02-12-clean-code-tips-and-tricks-method-names-and-single-responsibility-principle.md

 ## Method Names

 ### Use verbs and questions
-The same rules apply here as for varibale names, but instead of using nouns and statements to describe variables, we use verbs and questions to name methods.
+The same rules apply here as for variable names, but instead of using nouns and statements to describe variables, we use verbs and questions to name methods.

 ``` php